Food & travel just go hand in hand. I never thought a Christmas Eve lunch would include camel, but it did!

 The next stop was the communal kitchen where the meat would be formed into patties and cooked for us.
 Of course, we had a nice warm cup of mint tea while we waited for our burgers to be cooked.

 It was during this tea drinking time that I started to feel a little nervous about eating camel.
 I started to think about the camel head hanging at the butcher shop and wondered if that image would pop up each time I took a bite of the burger.
 The burgers arrived served on fresh buns, topped with onions & tomatoes and looked just like any other burger.
-I let the others start first so I could see their reaction to the taste and not a single person didn't like it, so I dove in.
+I let the others start first so I could see their reaction to the taste and everyone seemed to like it, so I dove in.

 I was pleasantly surprised, it was not as gamey I expected it to be.
-The cook had made small sausage-like pieces instead of forming it into a full patty so it was cooked nicely all the way through (I'm not sure..is it okay to eat rare camel?) and the spices, onions & tomatoes added a lovely flavour.
+The cook had made small sausage-like pieces instead of forming it into a full patty so it was cooked nicely all the way through and the spices, onions & tomatoes added a lovely flavour.
 I never thought a Christmas Eve lunch would include camel, but it did, it was fine.